 There are two main types of beans: Arabica and Robusta.
-Arabica beans, grown best in warm, humid climates between 4000 and 6000 ft (1212 to 1818 m), produce the wonderfully flavored and aromatic beans consumed around the world.
+Arabica beans, which grow best in warm, humid climates between 4000 and 6000 ft (1212 to 1818 m), produce the wonderfully flavored and aromatic beans consumed around the world.

 In a good year, Brazil produces about a third of the world's coffee, both Arabica and Robusto.
 Most of Brazil's coffee is drinkable, "everyday" coffee with the exception of some of the coffee in São Paulo state, where coffee was first introduced to Brazil.

-- Bourbon Santos from beans culled during the first four years of growing is the highest quality
+- Bourbon Santos from beans culled during the first four years of growth is the highest quality.

 - Bogota and Bucaramanga, in the eastern cordilleras, produce some of Colombia's best coffees with heavy body, low acidity, and rich flavor.